thrisharajkumar/clinical-recovery-agent/README.md

 re-deriving the reasoning — and so scope stays intentional rather than creeping in ad hoc.

-### Track A — stays out of the Clovo submission on purpose
+### Track A — stays out of this submission on purpose
 LangGraph-style agentic orchestration, a vector DB, and model fine-tuning are all explicitly **not** going into this repo before the interview.
 The brief and Chapter 3 of the study roadmap are clear that more autonomy would